Bayesian Nonparametric Modeling for Multivariate Ordinal Regression: Discussion

 Scenarios which make use of response specific covariates fall broadly into two categories.
 The first consists of problems in which only a portion of the covariate vector is thought to affect a particular response, but there may be some overlap in the subset of covariates which generate the responses. \citet{chibgreen2} considered a voting behavior problem of this kind in which the first of two responses was assumed to be generated by a subset of the covariates associated with the second response.
 This data structure can also be accommodated by modeling all covariates $\boldsymbol{X}$ jointly with $\boldsymbol{Y}$, and conditioning on the relevant subset of $\boldsymbol{X}$ in the regression inferences.

 The other type of data structure which is occasionally handled with a multivariate regression model with response specific covariates involves univariate ordinal responses that are related in a hierarchical/dynamic fashion.
 For instance, \citet{chibgreen2} illustrate their model with the commonly used Six Cities data, in which $\boldsymbol{Y}=(Y_{1},\dots,Y_{4})$ represents wheezing status at ages $7$ through $10$.
 Such settings are arguably more naturally approached through hierarchical/dynamic modeling.
 Indeed, a possible extension of the methodology developed here involves dynamic modeling for ordinal regression relationships, such that at any particular time point a unique regression relationship is estimated in a flexible fashion, while dependence is incorporated across time.
-We will report on this modeling extension in a future manuscript.